Cookies on this website

 Institutional Moral Life

-Across all three themes, The Values Project seeks to develop conceptual frameworks that can support ethical reflection, justification, and responsibility in a pluralistic and polarised world.
-Its ambition is not to overcome value disagreement, but to make moral life under conditions of disagreement more intelligible, demanding, and constructive—for individuals, for groups, and for institutions facing decisions that matter.
+Together, these programmes aim to develop ways of thinking that make moral life under conditions of disagreement more intelligible, demanding, and constructive—for individuals, for groups, and for institutions facing decisions that matter.

 Our team